50 reasons London's the world's greatest city

 To get close, try Poets' Corner at Westminster Abbey (where the tombstones read like a Who's Who of deceased Brit lit) or at the beautiful, Gothic Highgate Cemetery, wherein lie Karl Marx and George Eliot.

-38. You're never more than three paces from a sausage
+38. You're never more than 3 paces from a sausage

 Londoners love a meaty banger.
 They have them sandwiched for breakfast, with mash for lunch and all the trimmings for dinner.